thycotic/ss-docs/secret-server-setup/upgrading/upgrading-secret-server/index.md

 > **Note:**  See [Upgrading to Secret Server 10.9.000005/10.9.000032](../upgrading-secret-server-10.9.000005/index.md) for instructions specific to that upgrade.
 >
-> **Important:** If upgrading to 10.7.000000, using SQL Server 2008 R2 as the SS database is no longer supported.
+> **Important:** If upgrading to 10.7.000000 or later, using SQL Server 2008 R2 as the SS database is no longer supported.
+In addition, the *existing* MS SQL database must be version 2012 or later for this upgrade.
+Otherwise, if the upgrade fails and you attempt to roll it back, the previous installation will not work.
 For more information, see the [release notes](../../../release-notes/index.md).

 > **Important:** Customers upgrading to 10.6.000000 or later and are using RabbitMQ, please see [How to clear message accumulation in RabbitMQ queues after upgrading to 10.6](https://thycotic.force.com/support/s/article/How-to-clear-message-accumulation-in-RabbitMQ-queues-after-upgrading-to-10-6)[ How to clear message accumulation in RabbitMQ queues after upgrading to 10.6](https://thycotic.force.com/support/s/article/How-to-clear-message-accumulation-in-RabbitMQ-queues-after-upgrading-to-10-6) (KBA).